A startling true story of love in a world of liars, cheats, narcissists, fantasists and phonies

 A powerful, richly layered investigative story for our times, drawing on the personal stories of the author and other women who have been drawn into relationships based on duplicity and false hope.

-Women the world over are brought up to hope, even expect, to find the man of their dreams and live happily ever after.
 When Stephanie Wood meets a former architect turned farmer she embarks on an exhilarating romance with him.
 He seems compassionate, loving, truthful.
 They talk about the future.
 She falls in love.
 She also becomes increasingly beset by anxiety at his frequent cancellations, no-shows and bizarre excuses.
 She starts to wonder, who is this man?

 When she ends the relationship Stephanie reboots her journalism skills and embarks on a romantic investigation.
 She discovers a story of mind-boggling duplicity and manipulation.
 She learns that the man she thought she was in love with doesn’t exist.
 She also finds she is not alone; that the world is full of smart people who have suffered at the hands of liars, cheats, narcissists, fantasists and phonies, people enormously skilled in the art of deception.